ten-protocol/go-ten/design/fast_finality.md

 ## Unresolved issues

-* Select a design for preventing value extraction (see the section `Designs considering for preventing value-extraction`, below)
+* Select a design for preventing value extraction (see the section `Possible designs for preventing value-extraction`, below)
 * Do the light batches need to be linked to the latest block that was fed into the enclave?
 * How do we prevent denial-of-service attacks on the sequencer?
 * How do we prevent attackers from "gumming up" the sequencer's enclaves with random, fake light-batches?

 ## Appendices

-### Designs considering for preventing value-extraction
+### Possible designs for preventing value-extraction

 In this section, we investigate various designs to prevent value-extraction.
 The specific attack we have in mind is one where the sequencer runs `n` enclaves, and uses `n-1` of them to test the impact of various transaction sets to